LG: Corporate governance

+Business

 LG Corporation is a holding company that operates worldwide through more than 30 companies in the electronics, chemical, and telecom fields.
-Its electronics subsidiaries manufacture and sell products ranging from electronic and digital home appliances to televisions and mobile telephones, from Thin-film-transistor liquid-crystal displays to security devices and semiconductors.
+Its electronics subsidiaries manufacture and sell products ranging from electronic and digital home appliances to televisions and mobile telephones, from thin-film-transistor liquid-crystal displays to security devices and semiconductors.
 In the chemical industry, subsidiaries manufacture and sell products including cosmetics, industrial textiles, rechargeable batteries and toner products, polycarbonates, medicines, and surface decorative materials.
 Its telecom products include long-distance and international phone services, mobile and broadband telecommunications services, as well as consulting and telemarketing services.
 LG also operates the Coca-Cola Korea Bottling Company, manages real estate, offers management consulting, and operates professional sports clubs.